The-Lone-Druid/dosemate/README.md

-# Welcome to your Expo app 👋
+# Welcome to Dosemate app 👋

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

+This app is a simple medication reminder app that allows users to set reminders for their medications.
+It is built with React Native and Expo.
+The app is still in development and will be updated with more features.
+You're wlcome to contribute to the project.

 ## Get started